-If a complete and accurate application is timely submitted as required by section 2478.14, the Executive Officer shall evaluate the information and documentation submitted with the application in determining whether to approve the application for a Small Business Hardship Extension and in determining what relief is appropriate.
+If a complete and accurate application is timely submitted as required by section 2478.15, the Executive Officer shall evaluate the information and documentation submitted with the application in determining whether to approve the application for a Small Business Hardship Extension and in determining what relief is appropriate.

-CARB will determine whether the financial hardship of the Locomotive Operator justifies an approval of an application for a Small Business Hardship Extension by analyzing the information provided using one of three financial computer models created by U.S. EPA:
+CARB will determine whether the financial hardship of the Locomotive Operator justifies an approval of an application for a Small Business Hardship Extension by analyzing the information provided using one of the following:

-ABEL will be used for S- or C-corporations or multi-member LLC/ partnerships.
+ABEL will be used for S- or C-corporations or multi-member LLC/ partnerships;

-INDIPAY will be used for individuals, sole proprietorships or one-member LLC/partnerships.
+INDIPAY will be used for individuals, sole proprietorships or one-member LLC/partnerships;

-MUNIPAY shall be used for government agencies.
+MUNIPAY will be used for government agencies; or

+Any other means necessary to determine the financial hardship.

 Notice of Approval or Disapproval.
-Within 90 calendar days of the date when a complete and accurate Small Business Hardship Extension Application is submitted following the requirements of section 2478.14, the Executive Officer shall either issue an Executive Order approving the Small Business Hardship Extensional or notify the Locomotive Operator in writing of the disapproval of the Small Business Hardship Extension.
+Within 90 calendar days of the date when a complete and accurate Small Business Hardship Extension Application is submitted following the requirements of section 2478.15, the Executive Officer shall either issue an Executive Order approving the Small Business Hardship Extension or notify the Locomotive Operator in writing of the disapproval of the Small Business Hardship Extension.

 An Executive Order approving an application will specify the type(s) of relief granted and the parameters of that relief, including the date when the extension begins to be applicable and the duration of the extension.
 In the event of an approval, the Locomotive Operator is only granted relief from the specific provisions identified in the Executive Order approving the extension according to the terms set forth therein.

-If the Executive Order approves an extension to the funding obligation under the Spending Account section per subsection (b)(1), the Executive Order will specify the date when the funds will be due.

-If the Executive Order approves a reduction in the funding obligation under the Spending Account section per subsection (b)(2), the Executive Order will specify the amount of any reduction granted.
+If the Executive Order approves a reduction in the funding obligation under the Spending Account section per subsection (d)(1), the Executive Order will specify the amount of any reduction granted.

-If the Executive Order provides relief to the in-use operational requirements in section 2478.5 per subsection (b)(3), the Executive Order will specify the timeframe, up to three years, the Locomotive(s) may continue to operate in California without penalty.
+If the Executive Order provides relief to the In-Use Operational Requirements in section 2478.5 per subsection (d)(2), the Executive Order will specify the timeframe, up to three years, the Locomotive(s) may continue to Operate in California without penalty.

-Approval is contingent upon the submission of a complete, accurate, and timely application following the requirements of section 2478.14.
-An Executive Order approving an application will specify the type of relief granted and the parameters of that relief, including the timeframe and amount of any reduction granted, as applicable.
+Approval is contingent upon the submission of a complete, accurate, and timely application following the requirements of section 2478.15.
 The Executive Officer may disapprove of an application if the Locomotive Operator is out of compliance with the Locomotive Regulation.

 Notice of Deficiency.
 If a Small Business Hardship Extension Application is inaccurate or incomplete, the Executive Officer shall notify the applicant of the deficiency within 90 calendar days of the submission of the application.
 A Small Business Hardship Extension Application will be deemed denied unless the applicant corrects the deficiency by submitting a reapplication that satisfies all applicable requirements within 30 calendar days following the date of the notification of the deficiency.